analogdevicesinc/VSCode-Maxim/userguide.md

 ![Makefile main options](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/Makefile_options.JPG)

-This is a good time to bring up an important point:  _All configuration of the build itself must be done via the project's Makefile._  This includes things like adding source code files to the project, linking libraries, setting optimization levels, etc.  ["Editing the Makefile"](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#editing-the-makefile) in the readme covers this subject in more detail.
+This is a good time to (once again) re-iterate an important point:  _All configuration of the build itself must be done via the project's Makefile._  [Editing the Makefile](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#editing-the-makefile) in the readme covers this subject in more detail.

 For now, take note of the fact that the example project comes  pre-configured for a single `main.c` source file, and looks for all `.c` and `.h` files inside of the `src` directory.